United Way Campaign Shares the Passion Successfully by Exceeding Goal

 Kent State University's 2010 United Way campaign, themed "Share the Passion", exceeded expectations, raising more than $160,000 for the organization.

-For more information on the School of Fashion Design and Merchandising, visit www.fashionschool.kent.edu.
+For more information on the Division of Diversity, Equity and Inclusion, visit http://www.kent.edu/diversity/index.cfm.

 For more information on the Tunnel of Oppression poster contest, visit http://www.kent.edu/news/newsdetail.cfm?newsitem=4C55604E-DABB-0F7E-736293291925F30D.